EzFr1/Macsploit_Hub/README.md

    thank you and have a great day, the script is still working but its not getting updated anytime soon unless if it would gain popularity
    - Ez

-                                Might be coming back...
-   [This was never official]

   __  __                      _       _ _
  |  \/  | __ _  ___ ___ _ __ | | ___ (_) |_
  | |\/| |/ _` |/ __/ __| '_ \| |/ _ \| | __|